Vladimir Kuzmin (serial killer): New crimes

 In June 1997, he returned to Moscow, as the only person he was connected to was Kalistratov.
 He visited an address at Shipilovskaya Street to find the Kalistratovs no longer lived there.
-After inquiring with neighbors he managed to locate Kalistratov's new address and was informed that Kalistratov now lived alone, since his alcoholic mother had died and both of his brothers were imprisoned.
+After inquiring with neighbours he managed to locate Kalistratov's new address and was informed that Kalistratov now lived alone since his alcoholic mother had died and both of his brothers were imprisoned.
 However, Kalistratov actually lived with a girl, whom he planned to marry in the future.
 Kuzmin immediately demanded that he break up with the girl, threatening to reveal Kalistratov's past.
 Kalistratov was forced to end the relationship, and Kuzmin moved in with him.
-Soon Kalistratov said that he did not want to have homosexual relations with him, and Kuzmin offered a deal: they would stop this kind of relationship, but in return Kalistratov would become an unquestioning acquaintance in Kuzmin's affairs.
+Soon Kalistratov said that he did not want to have homosexual relations with him, and Kuzmin offered a deal: they would stop this kind of relationship, but in return, Kalistratov would become an unquestioning acquaintance in Kuzmin's affairs.

-On July 2, 1997, Kuzmin met a 15-year-old boy named Yuri G. Yuri admitted that he did not have enough money to spend like most of his peers, and instead invited the boy to his house for some vodka, making sexual advances afterwards, to which the boy refused.
+On 2 July 1997, Kuzmin met a 15-year-old boy named Yuri G. Yuri admitted that he did not have enough money to spend like most of his peers, and instead invited the boy to his house for some vodka, making sexual advances afterwards, to which the boy refused.
 Then Kuzmin took him to the bathroom, struck him twice with a knife and raped the boy.
 When Kalistratov returned, he offered to finish the boy off by strangling him with a cable.
 They then got rid of his corpse at a barn near the Borisov Pond by burning the body.

-Soon after, the duo committed another murder in a similar manner: on August 30, they met a 15-year-old named Vladimir V., with Kuzmin explaining that he is setting up a car unloading team and offered Vladimir V. a job.
+Soon after, the duo committed another murder in a similar manner: on 30 August, they met a 15-year-old named Vladimir V., with Kuzmin explaining that he was setting up a car unloading team and offered Vladimir V. a job.
 The boy agreed, and an appointment was made for the next day at Kalistratov's apartment to "discuss details".
 When Vladimir V. got there, he was raped by Kuzmin and then suffocated with a pillow by Kalistratov, his body was subsequently thrown into the Moskva River.

 Kalistratov eventually fled, and the rest of the murders, in which most were sexually motivated, were committed by Kuzmin alone.
 In total, he confessed to 11 murders - 3 minors, 5 men and 3 women, seven of which were proven.
 The bodies of the four missing men (his possible victims) were not found, although Kuzmin indicated the places of the murders.